Monday, July 27, 2009

 dies at his hands

-and all he can
+and all he can think

-is lunch.
+about is lunch.

-A compulsion,
+a compulsion,

 like counting